drmathias/developmomentum/src/input/blog/building_a_web_farm_with_docker_and_raspberry_pi.md

 Docker has an installation guide which you could follow, though you should simply be able to run this command which will do all the work for you.

+<?# highlight sh ?>

 ```shell
 $ curl -sSL https://get.docker.com/ | sh
 ```

+<?#/ highlight ?>

 Once that is done you can add the user to the docker group to allow you to run docker commands without sudo.

+<?# highlight sh ?>

 ```shell
 $ sudo usermod -aG docker $USER
 ```

+<?#/ highlight ?>

-You can test that this has worked by running the ```docker info``` command, which will give you some information about your docker installation.
+You can test that this has worked by running the `docker info` command, which will give you some information about your docker installation.
 Install Docker on each one of your Pi boards as you will later create an image for your web application, which you will be able to pull on to each board and run your application in a container.

 ### Installing Docker Compose

 Although not necessary, Docker Compose is a useful tool for configuring containers for a device.
 My favourite approach to using Docker Compose is by running it as a container, although unfortunately (as an example of what I mentioned earlier) the official image does not support ARM.
 Therefore, the easiest way to run Docker Compose on the Pi is installing it via pip.

+<?# highlight sh ?>

 ```shell
 $ sudo apt update